Skip Glossary Links

 You might also consider a home equity line of credit, sometimes referred to as a HELOC, which is a revolving credit arrangement similar to a credit card.
 Your credit line, or limit, is fixed, but you can draw against it at your convenience rather than receive the entire loan amount as a lump sum.
 Whatever amount you pay off you can use again.
 Because you pay interest only on the amount you borrow, you may save money with a line of credit.
 Unlike home equity loans, which often have fixed interest rates, home equity lines of credit have variable interest rates.
 With some lenders, you may be able convert your HELOC to a loan and lock the rate at any time to suit your needs.

-A good faith estimate (GFE) is a written estimate your mortgage lender must provide that lists the closing costs you can expect to pay - usually 5% to 10% of the amount you are borrowing - when you finalize the purchase of your home at closing.
+A Loan Estimate is a written estimate your mortgage lender must provide that lists the closing costs you can expect to pay - usually 5% to 10% of the amount you are borrowing - when you finalize the purchase of your home at closing.

-The lender must send you the GFE within three days of receiving your loan application.
+The lender must send you the Loan Estimate within three days of receiving your loan application.
 This will help you anticipate what your total purchase costs will be.

-A closing statement is the legal document, also called a HUD1, that you receive at a real estate closing.
+The Closing Disclosure is the legal document that you receive at a real estate closing.
 It itemizes the closing costs you will have to pay to complete the transaction.
-The total costs should be similar to the amounts listed in the good faith estimate (GFE) you were given before the closing.
+The total costs should be similar to the amounts listed in the Loan Estimate you were given before the closing.